When to Stop Feeding Baby Formula: A Guide for Parents

 - Offer solids after a bottle or nursing session when your baby is not too hungry or full.

-- Introduce a sippy cup or open cup with water at meal times to help your baby get used to drinking from a cup.
+- Introduce a sippy cup or open cup with water at mealtimes to help your baby get used to drinking from a cup.

 - Gradually decrease the amount of formula your baby is drinking and increase the number of solid foods they eat over several weeks.